ixofoundation/genesis/pandora-3/README_UPGRADE.md

    $ ixod unsafe-reset-all
    ```

+11. Re-configure your node since we deleted the configs in the above steps (TODO: add more info)

 12. Move the new `genesis.json` to your `.ixod/config/` directory

 13. Restart your node and wait for consensus to be reached with other validators.